Changes to load test functionality in Visual Studio and cloud load testing in Azure DevOps

-The scheduled removal of CLT on March 31, 2020 has been delayed due to COVID-19.
-While CLT is currently still available, we recommend that new customers do not onboard at this time, and we recommend that existing customers migrate to an alternative offering.
+CLT is slated to be deprecated on April 29, 2021.
+We recommend that new customers do not onboard at this time and we recommend that existing customers migrate to an alternative offering as soon as possible.
 Some options are listed in the following alternatives section.

 Existing customers of CLT:

-For existing Azure DevOps customers using cloud-load testing functionality in the Azure DevOps portal, this feature will no longer be available as of March 31, 2020.
+For existing Azure DevOps customers using cloud-load testing functionality in the Azure DevOps portal, this feature currently continues to be available and will be officially deprecated on April 29, 2021.

-For Visual Studio users leveraging cloud-based load testing, this feature will no longer be supported as of March 31, 2020.
+For Visual Studio users leveraging cloud-based load testing, this feature is no longer supported effective March 31, 2020.
 Visual Studio Enterprise customers can, however, continue to run load tests on-premises using Test Controller/Test Agent and will be supported for any issues that may arise during the support lifecycle of the Visual Studio version.